sepp87/VPL-Core/README.md

 ### CUSTOMIZE
 * Create custom hubs by copying TemplateHub.java and change its behaviour
-* Create your own library with hub types and add it to "build/ext/"
+* Create your own library with hub types and add it to "build/lib/"
 <br>

 ### STYLE
-* Change styles in VPLTester.java to either flat white, flat dark or default
+* Change styles in App.java to either flat white, flat dark or default
 * Customize your own style by using one of the above styles as template
 <br>